Frequently Asked Questions

-For subsequent re-enrolments you can pay to enrol in Centre via cash, card or cheque, online via card or direct debit or by BACs.
+For subsequent re-enrolments you can pay to enrol in Centre via cash, card or cheque, online via card or direct debit or by bank transfer.

 What is your refund policy?

-Please see our ‘Guidance to Parents’ (link) documentation for all refund information.
+Please see our ‘Guidance to Parents’ documentation here for all refund information.